molgenis/capice-resources/README.md

 Repository for resource files for CAPICE and updating CAPICE model.
 It contains several modules listed below.
 Each module contains their own README (if applicable) describing how to use them.

+## Requirements
+- CAPICE (personal git branch for development)
+- [VIP](https://github.com/molgenis/vip) v4.8.0 (include both GRCh37 & GRCh38 during installation)
+- Python 3.9 or higher
+- pip

 ## Installation

+1. Download/git clone the source code.
-Install should be as easy as `pip install -e '.[test]'`.
+2. Run `pip install -e '.[test]'`

 To test the individual modules, change directory to the specific module and run `pytest`.

 ## Modules: